JarvisPrestidge/hacker-news-scraper/README.md

 `pip install -r requirements.txt`

-If all goes well you've downloaded the modules globally and can now proceed to run the program with the following:
+If all goes well you've downloaded the modules globally, now change directory into `hackernews` and proceed to run the program with the following:

-`python src/hackernews.py --posts n`
+`python hackernews.py --posts n`

 where `n` is a value of your chosing to specify the number posts to download.